 Killswitch Engage – Killswitch Engage

-The band’s second eponymous album always had a tough job following Killswitch’s flawless run of records from their debut onwards.
+Killswitch Engage’s second eponymous album always had a tough job following the band’s flawless run of records from their debut onwards.
 Their darkest effort to date, the undercurrent of melancholy culminates in the final one-two of Lost and This Is Goodbye, crowning an unsung opus that still towers over the majority of metalcore bands you care to mention.

 Paradise Lost – One Second

-File next to Slayer go nu metal, Korn go dubstep and Kiss go disco/prog/no make up; the goth metal pioneers’ decision to delve into synth-pop was met with shock and outrage when it dropped in 1997.
+File next to Slayer go nu metal, Korn go dubstep and Kiss go disco/prog/no make up; Paradise Lost’s decision to delve into synth-pop was met with shock and outrage when it dropped in 1997.
 However, even though they’ve since come full circle back to their doomy roots, One Second still sounds pivotal, while likes of Say Just Words and the title track are still mainstays of their live set.

 Black Sabbath – Born Again